 In 1946 he met Harry Pierce, a local horticulturist and landscape gardener, whose portrait he had been invited to paint.
 Pierce was the owner of Cylinders, a parcel of land in Langdale which had once formed part of the Elterwater Gunpowder Works.
 Schwitters later negotiated with Pierce to rent a small farm shed on the Cylinders estate as his studio.

-Kurt Schwitters' 60th birthday.
-Outside the Shippon.
-Edith Thomas and Bill Pierce Junior in the background.
+Kurt Schwitters outside the Shippon (Summer 1947), with Edith Thomas and Bill Pierce jnr. in the background.

 Frustrated in his efforts to return to Hanover to recover and repair the remains of the bomb-damaged Merzbau, Schwitters considered returning to Oslo to finish work on the Lysaker Merzbau.
 As a German national however Norway and the Lysaker Merzbau were also closed to him.
 By early 1947 Schwitters had decided to begin work on a completely new Merzbau project in England.
 Schwitters first expressed his idea about creating a new Merzbau In a letter written to his son Ernst written in March of that year:

 'It is no use to finish the studio in Lysaker.
 I will suggest starting a new Merzbau here in England or in USA.
 I simply have to live as long as necessary for a new Merzbau'